 How We Can Help

 A College Zoom appeals counselor can walk you through the appeal process step-by-step and help you develop your strongest appeal letter for UCSB quickly and efficiently.
 Meetings are available virtually during the COVID19 pandemic.
 These meetings include analyzing your original UC application in meeting #1 to determine the best new angles to take on your candidacy.
 Because the UCSB appeal is so short, in most cases, we should be able to get you set up with just one meeting.
 However, if you're having trouble polishing your appeal letter for the small character limit after the session, we can help you polish and condense detail by detail in meeting #2.
 Our appeal meetings are sold in 1.5 hour time spots ($285/hr).
-Most students need no more than one session.
+Most UCSB appellants need no more than one session.
 Two sessions may be helpful if a student is appealing multiple colleges that have longer length limits.
-However, strong writers may only need the first meeting since we aim to get you everything you need to finish on your own in meeting #1.
+However, strong writers appealing multiple colleges may still only need the first meeting since we aim to get you everything you need to finish on your own in meeting #1.
 Contact us to learn more.

 "Hello!
-I am writing to inform you both that I was accepted into UC Santa Barbara off of the waitlist!
+I am writing to inform you both that I was accepted into UC Santa Barbara!
 I could not be more excited to attend my top choice university this fall.
 I am so grateful for my carefully crafted appeal letter thanks to you guys at College Zoom and for your help in this process.
 Continue on with the great work of helping students achieve their dreams!
 Thanks again!"

 — Arianna D., UCSB Class of 2021

-"It's little hard to believe that I actually got off the waitlist.
+"It's little hard to believe that I actually got in.
 I don't think I really grasped the situation until about a week later when I was getting confirmation emails about SIRs and the like that it really was happening!
 I can't thank CollegeZoom enough.
 Your service has helped me achieve probably the biggest feat of my life thus far, which was getting in to my dream college.
 Thank you for all your help, without it I wouldn't be here!"

 — Stephen F., UCSB Class of 2021